Fairfax University of America: History

-The University states it was founded in 1998 as Virginia International University.
-In 1999, the university was incorporated as a non-profit corporation and obtained 501(c)3 non-profit status.

-The university held its first commencement on May 4, 2006, with 20 graduates in attendance.
+The university's website states that the institution was founded in 1998 as Virginia International University.
+In 1999, the university was incorporated as a non-profit corporation and obtained 501(c)(3) non-profit status.
+The first commencement was held on May 4, 2006, with 20 graduates in attendance.

-In March 2019, the State Council of Higher Education for Virginia threatened to revoke VIU's license to operate in the Commonwealth of Virginia after a 2018 audit found defects in the academic rigor and quality of VIU's online courses, publishing a report that Inside Higher Ed called "scathing".
+In March 2019, the State Council of Higher Education for Virginia threatened to revoke VIU's license to operate in the Commonwealth of Virginia after a 2018 audit found defects in the academic rigor and quality of VIU's online courses, run under Alwani's predecessor, publishing a report that Inside Higher Ed called "scathing".
 The audit cited several concerns including widespread instances of plagiarism and its admissions policy that allowed international students who demonstrated "abysmally poor" English language skills to attend the university.
-Although the audit was focused on the schools online courses, auditors suggested that the issues likely impacted face-to-face classes as well, noting that online courses and in-person courses shared common teaching faculty, while the English proficiency issues were common among students attending in-person classes.
+Although the audit was focused on the school's online courses, auditors suggested that the issues likely impacted face-to-face classes as well, noting that online courses and in-person courses shared common teaching faculty, while the English proficiency issues were common among students attending in-person classes.

 In June 2019, the State Council reached an agreement with VIU to allow the college to continue operating on the condition that they pause its distance education for at least three years.

-The University changed its name to Fairfax University of America (FXUA) on January 1, 2020.
+The university's name changed to Fairfax University of America (FXUA) on January 1, 2020.

 On December 13, 2021, the State Council completed their audit, finding FXUA to be in full compliance of SCHEV regulations, permitting FXUA to immediately begin offering distance education again.

+In 2024, FXUA announced that they would cease operations at the end of the year, citing that the university faced significant challenges due to a complex regulatory environment and a limited timeframe available to secure new accreditation.

 Academics

-The university's academic units are organized into two schools: the School of Business and the School of Computer Information Systems.
+The university's academic units were organized into two schools: the School of Business and the School of Computer Information Systems.
 In Fall 2021 there were 5 full-time instructional faculty and 13 part-time instructional faculty.

 New Lines Institute for Strategy and Policy

-Fairfax University of America operates a research institute, founded in 2019, the New Lines Institute for Strategy and Policy (formerly the Center for Global Policy) is a foreign policy think tank operating out of Washington, D.C.
-It hosts New Lines magazine, edited by Hassan Hassan and focusing on the Middle East.
+Fairfax University of America operated a research institute, founded in 2019, the New Lines Institute for Strategy and Policy, a foreign policy think tank operating out of Washington, D.C.
+New Lines Institute for Strategy and Policy and New Lines magazine, edited by Hassan Hassan and focusing on the Middle East now operate as independent entities from FXUA.
+New Lines Institute for Strategy and Policy is licensed in Washington, D.C. as of 2022.

 Student life

-17 (8 undergraduate) students were enrolled at the university as of 2022.
+25 (5 undergraduate) students were enrolled at the university in 2022.